 When high school students spend all of high school working as hard and as many hours, or more, than they will in college, the prospect of college work can be daunting.

-Students don’t need to feel burned out before they even reach a college campus or start their first post-graduate career.
+Students don’t need to feel burned out before reaching a college campus or starting their first post-graduate career.
 They have plenty of time to overwork themselves if they wish, but they should be able to enjoy learning in high school without becoming completely overwhelmed in the process.

 By assigning less homework, it might feel like you’re missing out as an educator or falling behind; but really think about how much is too much.
 And try to give your high school students a break.